xingzhou/containercafe/docs/ansible.md

 two phases.
 The contract concerns "groups" in the Ansible inventory.
 OpenRadiant does not care how your inventory is produced/stored/written.
-You could keep one big `/etc/ansible/hosts` file.  you could keep many files in an `/etc/ansible/hosts/` directory.
+You could keep one big `/etc/ansible/hosts` file.
+You could keep many files in an `/etc/ansible/hosts/` directory.
 You could keep various inventory files in various places and pass the relevant one via the `-i` argument or the `ANSIBLE_INVENTORY` environment variable.
 You could use an Ansible